zhuzy-xys/conf_schedule/Hobot_conf/README.md

 ```
 Alternatively you can also point the CMake GUI tool to the CMakeLists.txt file.

-To install the QConf you can specify the install prefix by setting:
+To install the HConf you can specify the install prefix by setting:
 ``` shell
 cmake .. -DCMAKE_INSTALL_PREFIX=/install/prefix
 ```